Jump to topic

 Grand Rounds Conferences

-Grand Rounds with visiting professors occur at 5 p.m. every Thursday.
+Grand Rounds with visiting professors occur at 5 p.m. every other Thursday, September through June.

 Journal Club

-Journal Club takes place on a bimonthly basis throughout the academic year and is incorporated with a resident-faculty evening event.
+Journal Club takes place throughout the academic year and is incorporated with a resident-faculty evening event.

 Division-Specific Conferences